Andromedans/andromeda/meta-language.md

 *effects* (such as printing things on the screen).
 We refer to the expressions of the type theory as **(type-theoretic) terms**.

+### The AML types

+The AML types are called **ML-types** in order to be distinguished from the type-theoretic types.
+They follow closely the usual ML-style parametric polymorphism.
+AML has type definitions.

+TODO: explain beter what the types are like.

 ### General-purpose programming